 The sound emission shall be measured in each valid gear ratio at the four test points as specified below.
 For all test points the boundary conditions as specified in paragraph 2.3. shall be met.

-The gear ratio is valid if all four points and the anchor point meet the specifications of paragraph 2.3.
+The gear ratio is valid if all four points and the anchor point meet the specifications of paragraph 2.3. above.
+Any gear ratio for which this criteria is not fulfilled is invalid and not analysed further.

 The first test point P1 is defined by using an entry speed vAA,κ1 of 20 km/h ≤ vAA,κ1 < 20 km/h + ±3 km/h.

-If a stable acceleration condition cannot be achieved according to 2.26.2.1. in the definition section of this Regulation, the speed vAA,κ1 shall be increased in steps of 5 km/h until a stable acceleration is reached.
+For P1, if a stable acceleration condition cannot be achieved according to 2.26.2.1. in the definition section of this Regulation, the speed vAA,κ1 shall be increased in steps of 5 km/h until a stable acceleration is reached.

+For all points, if a stable acceleration condition cannot be achieved according to 2.26.1. the acceleration awot_testPP-BB shall be calculated according the formula given in paragraph 3.1.2.1.2 of Annex 3.

-In case of non-locked automatic transmission where nBB_ASEP is exceeded during the test, the following measures shall be considered separately or together:
+In case of non-locked transmission conditions where nBB_ASEP is exceeded during the test, the following measures shall be considered separately or together:

 provisions of paragraph 2.5.1.